Jorge Soler Player Props: Marlins vs. Rays

 Jorge Soler At The Plate

-- Soler has 87 hits, which leads Miami hitters this season, while batting .245 with 43 extra-base hits.
+- Soler leads Miami with 87 hits, batting .243 this season with 43 extra-base hits.

-- He ranks 100th in batting average, 60th in on base percentage, and 20th in slugging among the qualifying hitters in MLB.
+- Among qualifying hitters in baseball, he ranks 106th in batting average, 58th in on-base percentage, and 23rd in slugging.

-- In 61.9% of his 97 games this season, Soler has picked up at least one hit.
-He's also had 18 multi-hit games.

-- He has hit a long ball in 21.6% of his games this year, and 5.9% of his chances at the plate.
+- He has hit a long ball in 21.4% of his games this year, and 5.8% of his trips to the dish.

-- Soler has driven in a run in 32 games this season (33.0%), including 14 games with more than one RBI (14.4%).
-He has also driven in three or more of his team's runs in five contests.
+- Soler has driven home a run in 32 games this year (32.7%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on five occasions..

-- He has scored in 42 of 97 games this season, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.